as4mail/Laurentius/README.md

 ![AS4Mail logo](./documentation/images/ebms/ebms-model_en.png)

-The ebMS 3.0 standard also defines a set of parameters for the determination of the security level, the reliability mechanisms, addressing types, message payload type, underlying transport.
+The ebMS 3.0 standard also defines a set of parameters for the determination of the security level, the reliability mechanisms, addressing types, message payload type, underlying transport and bussines context.
 When two implementations of the MSH synchronize P-MODE parameters they should be able to exchange messages, regardless of MSH vendors, program language, or operation system users are using.